focal-lab/cv4e-website/content/submit/index.md

 ## Submission requirements and instructions

-The submission will be accepted on [CMT](https://cmt3.research.microsoft.com/CV4E2024).
-We will soon update the instructions for the paper submission.
+Submission will be accepted on [CMT](https://cmt3.research.microsoft.com/CV4E2024).
 The portal will start accepting submissions from July 1st.
+Submission specifications are as follows:

+**Proceedings (archival papers):** Use [ECCV standard formatting](https://eccv.ecva.net/Conferences/2024/SubmissionPolicies).
+Maximum paper length is 7 pages.

+**Non-archival papers and abstracts:** Submissions may span a range from a standalone abstract (1-3 paragraphs) up to full proceedings (archival) length (7 pages) and should follow [ECCV standard formatting](https://eccv.ecva.net/Conferences/2024/SubmissionPolicies).
+Relevant work submitted to other conferences within the previous 6 months may be submitted as non-archival contributions.

 ## Important dates